yaztazz/CYBR8470_FilmBuddy/docs/README.md

 ## User Story 2
 As a film critic, I want to rate and review movies, so I can share my opinions with the community.
 Acceptance Criteria: Film critics can rate movies using a rating system.
-Reviews can be seen on the details of the movie in the app by critics and all other users.
+Once approved, reviews can be seen on the details of the movie in the app by critics and all other users.

 ## User Story 3
 As an admin, I want to approve user-submitted content, so I can maintain quality and relevance on the platform.
 Acceptance Criteria: Admins receive notifications for new user-submitted content awaiting approval.
+Admins can then approve or deny the request.
+A notification with the deny reasoning will be sent to the user.

 ## User Story 4
 As a teacher, I want to see age-appropriate content, so I can ensure my students only see suitable films that I play in the classroom.